ColdBox/coldbox-zero-to-hero/STEPS.md

 17. Install [commandbox-dotenv](https://www.forgebox.io/view/commandbox-dotenv)

-18. Create a `.env` file.
+18. Create a `/.env` file.
 Fill it in appropraitely.
 (We'll fill it in with our Docker credentials from before.)

 ```